jtlap/nt2/doc/source/sdk/errors/config.rst

   single: NT2_FAILURE_EXIT_CODE

-By default, or when an :ref:`warnings` or :ref:`errors` report is upgraded as a :ref:`failures` report, the faulty application exits whiel returning the `EXIT_FAILURE` value.
+By default, or when an :ref:`warnings` or :ref:`errors` report is upgraded as a :ref:`failures` report, the faulty application exits while returning the `EXIT_FAILURE` value.
 The following symbols can be set to modify this value.

 * ``NT2_WARNING_EXIT_CODE``